 Test, test, and test some more – In addition to in-house testing, make sure to test the survey with a number of “volunteer” customers who are willing to review the survey.
 Use their feedback to simplify questions, improve the flow or cut back on questions if the customer survey takes too long to complete.

 Offer an incentive to encourage participation – Consider offering an incentive for all survey participants, for instance, a gift card or a discount on their next order.
 You could also think of raffling off a bigger prize among those participants who completed the survey.
-Keep in mind that there may be legal implications in your state with regards to incentives.
+Keep in mind that there may be legal implications in your state with regard to incentives.
 Also, certain professions (for example, lawyers and government employees) are not allowed to receive incentives of any kind.
 Larger corporations may have their own policies about employees accepting incentives.

 Develop a survey budget – Create a budget, based on the size of your customer list and expected response rate, to determine the cost of conducting the customer satisfaction survey and the type of incentive you can afford.
 Compare that cost to the value of the feedback you’re expecting to get.